Phylogenetic compression

 - ProPhyle

 - Metagenomic classifier, based on 𝑘-mer propagation, simplitigs, and 𝑘-mer indexing using the Burrows-Wheeler Transform.
 ProPhyle is used by MiniPhy as the underlying engine for 𝑘-mer propagation to compres de Bruijn graphs and for computing the phylogenetically explained data redundancy in genome collections.
-ProPhyle was modified for the purpose of MOF by adding a parameter that stops the indexing step after 𝑘-mer propagation.
+ProPhyle was modified for the purpose of Miniphy by adding a parameter that stops the indexing step after 𝑘-mer propagation.

 - COBS

 - High-performance k-mer index based on inverted indexes and Bloom filters; an efficient re-implementation of BIGSI with additional ideas.
-To use COBS in MOF, we implemented functionality for reading indexes from data streams and support for OS X (versions 0.2.0 and 0.2.1).
+To use COBS in Phylign, we implemented functionality for reading indexes from data streams and support for OS X (versions 0.2.0 and 0.2.1).

 Cite